vuejs/awesome-vue/README.md

  - [v-model](https://github.com/huanleguang/v-model) - V-Model is a model plugin for Vue.js, like ng-resource.
  - [vue-resource-mock](https://github.com/noru/vue-resource-mock) - A helper to mock your http response, based on vue-resource's interceptor.
  - [vue-async-data-2](https://github.com/kamijin-fanta/vue-async-data) - Async data loading plugin for Vue.js.
+ - [vue-api-request](https://github.com/ftgibran/vue-api-request) - A plugin that provides full control on your APIs, making your request simple, fast and easy to implement.

 ### i18n